terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRPPASingleLife.md

 # BTRPPASingleLife Function

 Replacement function for the Cfgena.xla!PPASingleLife() function.
 Returns a decimal value equal to the selected single life annuity factor by the PPA method.
+If you defer a temporary or certain annuity to an age earlier than the individual's current age, the result is calculated only for the remainder of the annuity.
+For example, a 10-year temporary annuity deferred to age 65 for a 70-year old means that there are only 5 years remaining in the annuity and, thus, the result is equivalent to an immediate 5-year temporary annuity.
 ## Syntax

 ```excel